Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 ## Deploy `guestbook` application

-The guestbook application is a cannoical Kubernetes application that composes of a Web UI frontend, a backend and a Redis database.
+The guestbook application is a canonical Kubernetes application that composes of a Web UI frontend, a backend and a Redis database.
 By default, `guestbook` exposes its application through a service with name `frontend` on port `80`.
 Without a Kubernetes Ingress Resource the service is not accessible from outside the AKS cluster.
 We will use the application and setup Ingress Resources to access the application through HTTP and HTTPS.

 Follow the instructions below to deploy the guestbook application.